fecresgam/cypress-from-zero-to-the-cloud/README.md

 Run `npm test` (or `npm t` for the short version) to run the tests in headless mode.

-Or, run `npm run cy:open` to open the Cypress App and run the tests in interactive mode.
+Or, run `npm run cy:open` to open the Cypress App and run the tests in interactive mode..